Shanzeee/ZenithActive/README.md

 # ZenithActive - Ver.0.0.1 Release(2023.12)

-ZenithActive is a comprehensive fitness management application designed to streamline various aspects of fitness centers and membership services.
-Explore the key features below.
+ZenithActive is an advanced fitness management application designed to streamline the management of fitness centers and member services.
+With a holistic approach to health and fitness management, ZenithActive offers comprehensive solutions for fitness centers, trainers, and users seeking personalized workout and diet plans.
+Built with scalability in mind, the application supports a wide range of functionalities, from membership management to diet generator algorithm.